Learning-and-design/PlaceValueQuantities/README.md

 Following things need to be taken care to achieve our data capture properly:-

-1. The data format used for communication will be JSON.
+1. Data Format
-2. Initial data fields will be coming from app to start the game.
+2. Data Listeners
-3. The game will accept this data and then initialize game's varibale with the data recieved.
+3. Initialize the Game's Varibales.
-4. The game will have to send the data to app each time the game make any progress/update.
+4. Send the data to app.

 There are two types of game's builds avilable for now: -
 1. Unity Build